ift-gftc/SeafoodTrackathon/README.md

 <p>Global Dialogue members (fishers, processors, and retailers) are shifting the market towards traceability systems that enable tracking seafood from vessel to plate.
 They are developing industry standards in a pre-competitive environment that include solutions for small- and large-scale actors alike.
 The key element is linking traceability systems so they can seamlessly communicate with each other.
 Interoperable traceability will mean we know when, where, how and by whom the seafood we consume is caught, processed and shipped.</p>
 <p>We need your expertise in designing technical solutions to capture data, creative ways to share that data, and strategies to convert data seamlessly.
 Ultimately, with your help we will make progress towards connecting the seafood industry to make sure we can answer these questions accurately in the future.</p>
 <p><strong>Hacking Seafood Traceabilty</strong></p>
+<p>On 21-22 October 2019, the GDST is hosting a Seafood Traceability Hackathon (Seafood Trackathon).
+Its mission is to promote seafood traceability and interoperability by sharing the standards and methods developed by the GDST with the seafood industry's technical community.
+Interoperability requires communication between and among seafood companies, retailers, brokers, processors and IT system providers that support them.</p>

 <p>The Global Dialogue on Seafood Traceability (GDST) brings the seafood industry together to design the standards for interoperable seafood traceability.
 Only when the industry has aligned on how to trace seafood along the supply chain and works in unison with a common standard that allows systems to communicate with each other, will you be able to answer those questions.</p>

 <p><strong>Learn</strong></p>